-All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
-The original FICO model was developed by Fair Isaac and Company.
+All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+Fair Isaac and Cooriginally developed this score. .

-- Your Credit History - Have you had credit for years, or for a short time?
+- Your Credit History - How long have you had credit?

-- Credit Card Balances - How many accounts do you have?
+- Credit Card Balances - How many accounts?
 How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of lending you money?

-FICO makes a difference in your interest rate
+Credit scores make a big difference in your interest rate

 Can I improve my credit score?

-What can you do to raise your FICO score?
-Very little in the short term.
-Because the credit score is based on a lifetime of credit history, it's difficult to change it quickly.
-(Of course you must have incorrect items removed from your credit report.)
+Unfortunately, there isn't a lot you can do to immediately improve your credit score.
+Because the score is based on your lifelong credit history, it's very difficult to make a significant change in the number with quick fixes.
+(Of course you can and should have incorrect items removed from your credit report.)

-In order to raise your FICO score, you must obtain the reports that are used to build it.
-Of course, you need the score as well.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three reporting agencies.
-Also available are information and tools that can help you improve your credit score.
+To improve your FICO score, you must obtain the credit reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac, the corporation that offered the first FICO score, sells scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three agencies.
+They also provide helpful information and online tools that help you understand how to improve your FICO score.

-You can get a free credit report once per year from all three credit reporting agencies by visiting AnnualCreditReport.com.
+You can get a federally-mandated free credit report once per year from the three major credit reporting agencies at AnnualCreditReport.com.
 These reports do not include a free score, but it's very inexpensive to get one at the same time.